Landing Page

 What is a landing page?

-A landing page is a standalone web page designed with a single conversion goal — typically to capture a lead or drive a purchase.
+A landing page is a standalone web page designed with a single conversion goal — typically to capture a lead, start a trial, or drive a purchase.
 Unlike a homepage, a landing page removes navigation menus, sidebars, and outbound links so that 100% of visitor attention is directed toward one action.
-Landing pages are typically reached via paid ads, email campaigns, or direct links rather than organic search.
+Landing pages are typically reached via paid ads, email campaigns, or direct links.
+According to Unbounce's 2024 Conversion Benchmark Report, dedicated landing pages convert at an average of 9.7%, compared to 2–3% for typical homepages.

 What is the difference between a landing page and a homepage?

 A homepage serves multiple audiences with multiple goals — it links to products, blog posts, about pages, and more.
 A landing page serves one audience with one goal.
 Homepages have conversion rates of 1–3%.
-Dedicated landing pages with message match and a single CTA convert at 5–15% or higher.
-For paid traffic campaigns, always send visitors to a dedicated landing page, never your homepage.
+Dedicated landing pages with message match and a single CTA convert at 5–20%+ depending on traffic source and offer.
+For any paid traffic campaign — Google Ads, Meta, LinkedIn — always send visitors to a dedicated landing page matched to the ad.
+Sending paid traffic to a homepage wastes budget on visitors who land in the wrong place.

 What makes a high-converting landing page?

 A high-converting landing page has: (1) a headline that matches the traffic source exactly, (2) a clear value proposition answerable in 5 seconds, (3) the primary CTA visible above the fold, (4) social proof adjacent to the CTA, (5) objection-handling content below the fold, (6) no navigation or competing links, and (7) a single conversion goal.
-Pages optimised through A/B testing over 12+ months commonly reach 10–20% CVR.
+Baymard Institute and Unbounce data consistently show that removing navigation from landing pages increases conversion rate by 10–15%.
+Pages optimized through A/B testing over 12+ months commonly achieve 15–25% CVR on warm traffic.